Forbidden subgraphs and complete partitions: Abstract

 \section{Abstract}

-A graph is called an $(r,k)$-graph if its vertex set can be partitioned into $r$ parts of size at most $k$ with at least one edge between any two parts.
+A graph is called an $(r,k)$-graph if its vertex set can be partitioned into $r$ parts, each having at most $k$ vertices and there is at least one edge between any two parts.
 Let $f(r,H)$ be the minimum $k$ for which there exists an $H$-free $(r,k)$-graph.
-In this paper we build on the work of Axenovich and Martin, obtaining improved bounds on this function when $H$ is a complete bipartite graph, even cycle, or tree.
+In this paper we build on the work of Axenovich and Martin, obtaining improved bounds on this function when $H$ is a complete bipartite graph or an even cycle.
 Some of these bounds are best possible up to a constant factor and confirm a conjecture of Axenovich and Martin in several cases.
-We also generalize this extremal problem to uniform hypergraphs and prove some initial results in that setting.